 - This instrument has been designed with the utmost care.
 Ease of operation and simplicity of maintenance have been a central theme in the product development.
 Therefore, with proper care the instrument should require very little maintenance.
 Avoid operating the instrument in an oily, wet, dirty, or dusty environment. - If the outside of the instrument becomes soiled, it may be wiped clean with a damp cloth and mild detergent.
 Do not use harsh chemicals on the surface which may damage the paint. - It is important to keep the well of the calibrator clean and clear of any foreign matter.
 Do not use fluid to clean out the well. - Use a commercially available plastic or felt brush, of appropriate diameter for a tight fit without any fluid, to clean the well.
-Complete the cleaning process by using cotton swabs and air to remove any debris. - The dry-well calibrator should be handled with care.
-Avoid knocking or dropping the calibrator. - Do not slam the probe stems into the well.
+Complete the cleaning process by using cotton swabs and air to remove any debris. - Inserts should be cleaned periodically.
+For cold dry-wells operating below 0°C, you should always clean the inserts after operating the unit at or below 0°C. Use emery cloth or other similar material to clean the outside of the inserts.
+Ensure that the inserts are wiped clean of any debris loosened in the buffering process.
+Periodic cleaning of the outside of the inserts ensures easy insertion and removal of the inserts from the well. - The dry-well calibrator should be handled with care.
+Avoid knocking or dropping the calibrator. - Do not drop the probe stems into the well.
 This type of action can cause a shock to the sensor. - If a hazardous material is spilt on or inside the equipment, the user is responsible for taking the appropriate decontamination steps as outlined by the national safety council with respect to the material. - If the mains supply cord becomes damaged, replace it with a cord with the appropriate gauge wire for the current of the instrument.
-If there are any questions, call a Fluke Authorized Service Center for more information. - Before using any cleaning or decontamination method except those recommended by Fluke, users should check with an Authorized Service Center (see Section 1.4, Authorized Service Centers on page 5) to be sure that the proposed method will not damage the equipment. - If the instrument is used in a manner not in accordance with the equipment design, the operation of the dry-well may be impaired or safety hazards may arise, and the warranty may be voided.
+If there are any questions, call an Authorized Service Center (see Section 1.4, Authorized Service Centers, on page 6) for more information. - Before using any cleaning or decontamination method except those recommended by Fluke, users should check with an Authorized Service Center to be sure that the proposed method will not damage the equipment. - If the instrument is used in a manner not in accordance with the equipment design, the operation of the dry-well may be impaired or safety hazards may arise.